Third India–Africa Forum Summit: Background

-The summit was earlier scheduled to be held in December 2014, with a three-year gap after the 2011 Adis Ababa summit.
+The Summit was earlier scheduled to be held in December 2014, with a three-year gap after the 2011 Summit in Addis Ababa.
 But Syed Akbaruddin, the official spokesperson of Indian Foreign Ministry, told the media that the scheduled summit was postponed to 2015 and would include a higher number of African leaders unlike the previous two summits where the event was restricted to only 10–15 African countries.
 Although media reports claimed that Ebola outbreak in Western African nations played key role behind the postponement of the summit.

 Invitations were sent out to all 54 African nations through the respective Indian missions but it was not delivered only in Libya, as there is no government functioning at the time, and the Indian embassy also had to move to Tunisia.
 India's Foreign Minister Sushma Swaraj herself handed over the invitation to South African President Jacob Zuma during her visit to the African country in May 2015.